iptv-org/iptv/.readme/template.md

 ## Discussions

-If you have a question or an idea, you can post it in the [Discussions](https://github.com/orgs/iptv-org/discussions) tab.
+If you need help finding a channel, have a question or idea, welcome to the [Discussions](https://github.com/orgs/iptv-org/discussions).

 ## FAQ